The Farley Center Philosophy

 Treatment is firmly rooted in the disease concept of addiction and the 12-Steps, and step work is supplemented by cognitive behavioral therapy (CBT) and pharmacotherapy.
 Goals of treatment include reconnecting with feelings, identifying issues underlying the addiction, and developing strategies for relapse prevention.
 Families are encouraged to attend a weekend-long family program.

 The main treatment modality utilized is group therapy, although individual counseling is also offered.
 Experiential therapies include the Mandala Assessment Research Instrument (MARI) and activity therapy.

 In addition to primary residential treatment, there’s an extended residential program for those struggling with unresolved problems, such as chronic relapse, chronic pain, and/or dual diagnosis.
 An intensive outpatient program (IOP) offers a minimum of three hours of therapy, four times a week.

-There’s a military support program for active servicemen and vets, a young adult track for those aged 18 to 25, and a track for professionals, including those in the medical profession.
+There is a military support program for active servicemen and veterans, a young adult track for those aged 18 to 25, and a track for professionals, including those in the medical profession.